 We never plan to arrive after dark, even as a contingency.

-Arrive during the daylight so you can avoid sharp rocks and cacti instead of driving over them, decide where is an appropriate place to park, and give yourself a plan B option if you don’t feel safe in a particular area.
+Arrive during daylight hours so you can avoid driving on sharp rocks and cacti, decide where is an appropriate place to park, and give yourself time for a plan B option if you don’t feel safe in a particular area.

-There are no streetlights on public land, and while you might imagine your headlights are sufficient, you’d be surprised the tunnel vision that happens when your peripheral is taken away.
+There are no streetlights on public land, and while you might imagine your headlights are sufficient, you’d be surprised by the tunnel vision that happens when your peripheral is taken away in the dark of night.

 One night while dry camping with friends in the desert, I ran out of propane (rookie mistake).
-Since our fridge runs on propane, I had to make a trip into town.
+Since our fridge runs on propane, I had to make a trip into town to refill our tank.

 Even at 9 pm with our outside lights on in the RV, our friends shining their flashlights on the road where I needed to drive, and my high beams on, I still drove over a dead cactus lying on the side of the dirt road.

-If something comes up and we can’t get where we wanted to get before dark, we’ll find an alternative option at a campground or overnight in a Walmart.
+If something comes up and we can’t get where we want to be before dark, we’ll find an alternative option at a nearby campground or stay overnight in a Walmart parking lot.

 Wildlife Lives on BLM Land

-You’re bringing your RV to park somewhere wildlife may have walked through freely just the night before.
-Stay away from plants they may be foraging for, and keep in a well-lit area or sit by the fire ring if you’re going to be out in the dark.
+You are bringing your RV to stay where wildlife may have walked freely just the night before.
+Stay away from plants that wildlife may be foraging for, and don’t wander far from a well-lit area near your RV or sit by a campfire if you’re going to be out in the dark.

-Give them space, and don’t do anything that could startle the wildlife into reacting.
+Give wildlife space, and don’t do anything that could startle them into reacting.

 Other Campers on BLM land

-We’ve only had great experiences meeting other people on BLM land, from someone who asked us to help jump-start his car just north of Joshua Tree, California (one of our favorite places to camp for free in Southern California), to another family who saw we had kids and asked if we wanted to join them for s’mores outside of Quartzsite, Arizona.
+We’ve had great experiences meeting other people on BLM land – one time, someone asked us to help jump-start their car just north of Joshua Tree, California which was one of our favourite places to camp for free in Southern California, and another time, there was a family who saw we had kids and asked if we wanted to join them for s’mores while we boondocked on the outskirts of Quartzsite, Arizona.

-For the most part, we realize that people are camping in the desert because they want some time to themselves or with people they’ve traveled with, so we don’t wander around trying to strike up a conversation.
+For the most part, we realize that people are camping in the desert because they want some time to themselves, so we don’t wander around trying to strike up a conversation with people who are boondocking nearby.

-Common courtesy goes a long way, so don’t part too close to others when you have an entire desert to share and don’t park between someone and their view of the mountains or lake or whatever they’ve positioned themselves to enjoy.
+Common courtesy goes a long way.
+Don’t park too close to others when you have an entire desert to share, and don’t park between someone and their view of the mountains, lake, or whatever it is that they’ve positioned themselves close to.

 Stay on BLM where you have cell signal

-As much as campendium helps sort out which areas do or don’t have cell signal, if you’re unsure about how safe BLM land is, then be sure to stay in a location where you have a cell signal to call 911 or jump in your car and map directions to the nearest hospital.
+Even though Campendium helps you sort out which areas do or don’t have cell coverage, be sure to stay in a location where you have a cell signal to call 911 or get map directions on your phone to the nearest hospital if you’re unsure about how safe BLM land is.

-Since we have three boys who are always poking at things, jumping off things, and trying to wrestle with each other, we never want to be in an area where we can’t get to medical help if needed.
+Since we have three boys who love to be outside exploring, poking at things, jumping off things, and trying to wrestle with each other, we never want to be in an area where we can’t get medical help if needed.

-That restricts where we can go to some degree, but if you’re concerned about safety, don’t go so deep into an area where you can’t make a call if needed or get your vehicle to the road without having to crawl over rocks and washboard paths.
+Because of these requirements, that restricts where we can go to some degree.
+But if you’re concerned about safety, don’t go so deeply into an area where you can’t make a call if needed or get your vehicle to the road without having to crawl over rocks and washboard paths.

 BLM Local Field Offices

-Since any given visitor center or local field office is responsible for thousands of acres of undeveloped land and multiple BLM sites, you’ll want to be able to give them specifics of your area if needed – a dropped pin on your interactive map can be helpful to help them address a specific concern.
+Since a visitor center or local field office is responsible for thousands of acres of undeveloped land and multiple BLM sites, you’ll want to be able to give emergency personnel specific information about your area if needed – a dropped pin on your interactive map can be helpful for them to be able to address a specific concern.

 Is it Safe to Leave my RV Unattended on BLM Land?

 Use your best judgment and go with your gut.
-If you’re parked just off a highway, then you may not want to leave your RV unattended with people driving by.
-If you’re deep into the woods or not in plain sight, it may be less of a concern.
+If you’ve parked just off a highway, then you may not want to leave your RV unattended with people driving by.
+If you’re deep into the woods or not in plain sight, it might be less of a concern and a safer spot for you to unhitch your RV.

-We’ll often leave our travel trailer to run into town or go for an all-day hike, but we’ve never left our trailer unattended overnight.
+We’ll often unhitch our travel trailer from our truck to go into town or for an all-day hike.
+However, we have never left our trailer unattended overnight on BLM land.

-Apple airtags have become a popular option for knowing that your RV hasn’t moved from where you left it and are easy enough to stick in a drawer or under a bumper so they’re not quickly discovered.
+Apple airtags have become a popular option for knowing that your RV hasn’t moved from where you left it, and they are easy enough to place in a drawer or under a bumper so they’re not quickly discovered.

-If you have a bumper pull, trailer hitch locks can be a great deterrent for someone looking for a convenient opportunity to pull up their truck and tow something away.
+If you have a bumper pull, trailer hitch locks can be a great deterrent for someone looking for a convenient opportunity to pull up their truck and tow your RV away.

-Whether your RV is driveable or towable, you might consider something more substantial than the factory-installed door latch with a heavy-duty RV door latch.
+Whether your RV is driveable or towable, you might consider replacing the factory-installed door latch with a heavy-duty RV door latch.

-We take our laptops and wallets with us when we leave the RV on BLM land, in case there was a break-in.
-All of that being said, we’ve yet to hear of anyone who’s had a problem.
+We take our laptops and wallets with us when we leave the RV on BLM land in case there is a break-in.
+All of that being said, we’ve yet to hear stories from anyone who’s had a problem with theft or break-ins while staying on BLM land.

 BLM-Managed Campsites

 We recently stayed in a BLM-managed campground.
-The views were nice, but we found nothing more unique than staying in any other campground, from amenities to pricing.
-Most BLM campgrounds aren’t distinguishable from privately-owned campgrounds.
+The views were nice, but there was nothing more unique about the campground than staying in any other campground when considering the amenities and price.
+Most BLM campgrounds aren’t distinguishable from privately owned campgrounds.

-These campgrounds can be helpful as a dump station to empty your dirty tanks and fill up your fresh tank with water since they may be the closest option to where you’re already camping in the desert, but unless we need the electrical hookups (to recharge our batteries after multiple cloudy or rainy days), then we’re happy to enjoy free public land.
+These campgrounds can be a helpful spot to use the dump station to empty your RV’s dirty tanks and fill up the fresh water tank since they may be the closest option to where you’re already boondocking in the desert.
+However, unless you need the electrical hookups (to recharge your batteries after multiple cloudy or rainy days), I’m sure you will enjoy staying on free, public land just like we do.

 How Much Does It Cost to Camp on BLM Land?

-Most BLM land is open land without any hookups, so it’s free, but developed campgrounds will charge a nightly fee since you’ll be using their amenities, electricity, and water.
+Most BLM land is open land without any hookups, so it’s free, but developed campgrounds will charge a nightly fee since you’ll be using their amenities, such as electricity, water, and possibly bathhouses.

-There are various state-run public lands (not run by the federal BLM), and some of the state-run lands require a yearly permit of usually just a few dollars.
+There are various state-run public lands (not run by the federal BLM), and some of the state-run lands require a yearly permit ( they usually just a few dollars).

-If you’re on public land that requires a permit, it will be posted as you’re entering the area to let you know that a permit is required.
+If you’re on public land that requires a permit, you’ll see a sign posted as you’re entering the area to let you know that a permit is required.

-Since you’ll be camping without hookups on BLM land, you’ll need a few essentials if you’ll be camping off-grid (Sometimes called dispersed camping or boondocking).
+Since you’ll be camping without hookups on BLM land, you need to consider these few essentials required for off-grid camping (sometimes called dispersed camping or boondocking).

 We’ve put together some ideas on how to keep your RV cool while off-grid.

-Essentials for a few nights off-grid BLM Camping:
+Essentials for a few nights of off-grid BLM Camping:

-Here are some essentials if you’re tent camping or if your RV rig isn’t set up to run very long off of the battery:
+Here are some essentials if you’re tent-camping or if your RV isn’t set up to run very long off of the battery:

-• Full propane tanks to run your propane fridge (our first year, we put bags of ice from the convenience store in the fridge since we only had an electric fridge which held us over for a few days).
+- Full propane tanks to run your propane fridge (our first year, we put bags of ice from the convenience store in the fridge since we only had an electric fridge and doing this kept our food cold for a few days).

-• Portable USB charger to keep your phone charged in case of emergency (This one is our favorite since it’s a USB power bank with a built-in solar panel to recharge)
+- Portable USB charger to keep your phone charged in case of emergency.
+(This one is our favourite since it’s a USB power bank with a built-in solar panel to recharge).

-• Bottled water for drinking in case you lose power to run your water pump
+- Bottled water for drinking in case you lose the power to run your water pump.

-• Awareness that your power is limited.
-Will you need to bring in a slide or put up your tongue jack before your battery hits zero so you can tow or drive away?
+- Awareness that your power is limited.
+Will you need to bring in a slide on your RV or put up the tongue jack before your battery hits zero so you can tow or drive away?

 (You might also be looking for these tips to improve your RVing experience whether you’re off-grid or at a campground).